 It is notable that the X1D has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the TZ200 are recent models that are part of the current product line-up.
-The TZ200 replaced the earlier Panasonic TZ100, while the X1D does not have a direct predecessor.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X1D has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So what conclusions can be drawn?
 Is the Hasselblad X1D better than the Panasonic TZ200 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (51.3 vs 20MP) with a 57% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.